sandeepvellanki/TwitterDM/README.md

 ![DMsent2](https://github.com/sandeepvellanki/TwitterDM/blob/master/DMsentscreenshots2.jpg?raw=true)

 # Benefits:
-1. Works across windows and MAC as it is a jupyter notebook
+1. Works across windows and MAC as it is a jupyter notebook.
+The size of the application is 12kb (very lite application)
 2. Works locally, with flatfiles as backend tables. (can be updated to SQLite, but flatfiles seem just fine)
     1. The Twitter API keys need not be shared with anyone
     2. No worry of your followers data being with a 3rd party